Aurumaker72/MupenUtilities/README.md

 Same as M64 Editors' "Replacement" feature.
 Allows you to replace any sequence of frames from one movie to another.

 ### TAS Studio
-You can view all inputs in a neatly arranged and compacter grid.
+You can view and edit all inputs in a neatly arranged and compact grid.

-This is useful for those who don't want to waste time skimming through the movie

 ### Advanced
 Dump a movie's raw input data to a file.